The Hazard Communication Standard

 Radiological and Environmental Management (REM) conducts the training for work area trainers.
 These trainers are known as designated trained individuals or DTIs.
 DTIs serve as the work area coordinators for HazCom including initial implementation and continued maintenance of the program in their work areas.
 Individuals that are to be the DTIs must attend a training/orientation session.
 The DTI training is a 2-4 hour course that covers the requirements of the Law, requirements of the University's program, an abbreviated review of Industrial Hygiene concepts, and a short example of how to establish the program in their work area.
 Hands on class exercises may also be used to demonstrate program requirements and concepts.

 REM conducts program audits annually to assess work area compliance through participation in the Integrated Safety Plan.
 For questions about the Hazard Communication Standard DTI Training contact Stephanie Rainey or Heath Bentley.

-The Hazard Communication Training course describes the hazardous characteristics and effects of chemicals and identifies sources of information on chemical hazards.
-Training includes a review of the format for chemical hazard information on chemical container labels and safety data sheets (SDS) as directed by OSHA in the 2012 updates to the Hazard Communication Standard.
+The purpose of Hazard Communication training is to describe the hazardous characteristics and effects of chemicals and identify sources for chemical hazard information.
+Training includes a review of how chemical container labels and safety data sheets (SDS) present and format chemical hazard information since the updates mandated by OSHA for the Hazard Communication Standard in 2012.